sayampalrecha/sonar-detection-project/README.md

 # sonar-detection-project
-## This project used K-Nearest Algorithm
+## This project used K-Nearest Algorithm for sonar detection.